Home

 Font credit to My Creative Land "Dreaming Outloud Regular PRO"

-Great Americans Series of Famous Events - Valley Forge
+Great Americans Series of Biographies - Fun History - Wyatt Earp

 By Iconic History

-The Great Americans Series of Events and Worksheets is an easy-to-read 200-word fully researched Accounting of just the highlights of a significant event in American history designed to keep young readers engaged.
+As time passes, many great Americans who have shaped the arts, sciences, sports, and history of our nation and culture get lost in time.
+The Great Americans Series of Biographies and Worksheets is an easy-to-read 200-word Biography of just the highlights of each subject's life designed to keep young readers engaged.
 The Questions page ensures student reading comprehension and grasp of key points.
 The Vocabulary page introduces and explains new words, phrases, and/or institutions students may not have been familiar with.
-The Quotes page challenges students to write what a famous quote tied to the event means to them.
+The Quotes page challenges students to write what a famous quote by the subject means to them.
 The Great Americans Series is available individually or in bundles, making great bell work.
 An Answer Key is provided with each worksheet.

 By TxMAP Teacher

-The assignment is a biographical reading over the life and legacy of James Bowie.
+The assignment is a biographical reading over the life and legacy of Jack Coffee Hays.
 Students will read paragraphs and then answer the questions that follow.

 By Educate and Create